Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto_secnumcloud/guide.en-gb.md

 - Management access to vCenter and Zerto components
 - Optional: quarantine or isolation zones for test VMs

-If you're not using NSX-T, implement similar rules using your preferred virtual appliance firewall (e.g., FortiVM, Stormshield, Palo Alto VM-Series).
+If you are not using NSX-T, implement similar rules using your preferred virtual firewall appliance (e.g., FortiVM, Stormshield, Palo Alto VM-Series).

 You can find an overview of how NSX handles these features in [NSX-T – First steps](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-01-first-steps).

+> [!primary]
+>
+> In SecNumCloud, firewall rules must strictly restrict traffic to internal flows or secured VPN entry points.
+No DNAT/SNAT rules toward the public internet are allowed
+>

 ## Step 6: Deploy core services in the target HPC